 A flexible flat foot is by far the more common condition.
 A flat foot is typically considered flexible if an arch forms when seated with the foot dangling in the air, when standing on tip-toes, or when flexing the big toe up by hand.

 A rigid flat foot cannot form an arch.
 This is usually the result of how the bones are shaped or formed in the foot.

 Flat Feet vs. Pronation

 Flat feet refers to the appearance of the foot.
 Pronation is a motion that involves the movement of the arch.
 A person with a large degree of pronation in their foot (sometimes called overpronation) will likely have a flat foot in standing.
 Flat feet and excessive pronation are closely related.

 Treatment for flat feet and fallen arches depends on the severity and cause of the problem.
 Conventionally, flat feet have been treated with shoe inserts, custom-made orthotics, and supportive footwear.

-The treatment I used was a regimen of exercises and postural modifications designed to address the biomechanical issues causing my arches to collapse.
+I used a program of exercises for flat feet and postural modifications to address the biomechanical issues causing my arches to collapse.
 This program involved stretching, posture correction, and strengthening exercises to reprogram my foot to form and hold a normal arch.